Maxim-Mazurok/google-api-typings-generator/gapi.client.drive-v3/readme.md

 await gapi.client.drive.files.watch({ fileId: "fileId",  });

 /*
+Starts asynchronous cancellation on a long-running operation.
+The server makes a best effort to cancel the operation, but success is not guaranteed.
+If the server doesn't support this method, it returns `google.rpc.Code.UNIMPLEMENTED`.
+Clients can use Operations.GetOperation or other methods to check whether the cancellation succeeded or whether the operation completed despite cancellation.
+On successful cancellation, the operation is not deleted; instead, it becomes an operation with an Operation.error value with a google.rpc.Status.code of `1`, corresponding to `Code.CANCELLED`.
+*/
+await gapi.client.drive.operations.cancel({ name: "name",  });

+/*
+Deletes a long-running operation.
+This method indicates that the client is no longer interested in the operation result.
+It does not cancel the operation.
+If the server doesn't support this method, it returns `google.rpc.Code.UNIMPLEMENTED`.
+*/
+await gapi.client.drive.operations.delete({ name: "name",  });

+/*
 Gets the latest state of a long-running operation.
 Clients can use this method to poll the operation result at intervals as recommended by the API service.
 */
 await gapi.client.drive.operations.get({ name: "name",  });

+/*
+Lists operations that match the specified filter in the request.
+If the server doesn't support this method, it returns `UNIMPLEMENTED`.
+*/
+await gapi.client.drive.operations.list({  });

 /*
 Creates a permission for a file or shared drive. **Warning:** Concurrent permissions operations on the same file are not supported; only the last update is applied.